 In the South Central Jurisdiction, Northwest Texas and New Mexico combined to give $293K for their episcopal area, even though New Mexico gave 100 percent, while Central Texas gave $331K and Louisiana gave $302K.

-Finally, in the Southeastern Jurisdiction, Kentucky and Red Bird combined to give $300K, and South Georgia $283K.
+Finally, in the Southeastern Jurisdiction, Kentucky and Red Bird combined to give $300K to the Episcopal Fund, and South Georgia $283K.

 Beneath the numbers it is important to remember that numerous congregations across the spectrum have experienced losses for various reasons, and so non-payment of apportionments is for many primarily a matter of financial pressures or even necessity.
 Walter Fenton, Vice President for Strategic Engagement for the Wesleyan Covenant Association, reminded the United Methodist world last year that low apportionment giving can come from a variety of reasons, and it’s impossible to know each church’s decision from this macro-level data: “The reasons they do not do so run from a simple lack of funds, the need to direct dollars to a major physical plant repair, the desire to prioritize a new children’s ministry program, and yes, as a message to the general church regarding their displeasure with its direction.”